Skip to content

 wallarm-ebpf-wallarm-oob-agent-599xg 1/1 Running 0 7m16s

-2. Send the test Path Traversal attack to the application by replacing <LOAD_BALANCER_IP_OR_HOSTNAME> with the actual IP address or DNS name of the load balancer directing traffic to it:
+2. Send several test requests to your application endpoints to generate traffic for API Discovery.
+Replace <LOAD_BALANCER_IP_OR_HOSTNAME> with the actual IP address or DNS name of the load balancer directing traffic to your application:

 Limitations